 Sheeba received her J.D. degree from the University of Connecticut School of Law, where she was enrolled in the school's Asylum and Human Rights Clinic.
 There she successfully represented a client with developmental disabilities who had been persecuted in his home country throughout his asylum application process.
 Sheeba attended George Washington University, and graduated with a Bachelor of Business Administration.

-Joanne Sirotkin joined Legal Services of the Hudson Valley's staff as Attorney Manager of Domestic Violence Services in November, 2013, bringing expertise as an experienced attorney and specialist in the dynamics of domestic violence.
+Joanne Sirotkin is Attorney-in-Charge of Legal Services of the Hudson Valley's White Plains and Peekskill offices, overseeing a staff of more than 20 attorneys, paralegals and support personnel.
+She joined Legal Services of the Hudson Valley's staff as Attorney Manager of Domestic Violence Services in November, 2013, bringing expertise as an experienced attorney and specialist in the dynamics of domestic violence.

 Prior to joining Legal Services, Joanne Sirotkin was employed as Special Litigation and Appeals Counsel within the Legal Center of My Sister's Place, a full service domestic violence agency in White Plains.
 Ms. Sirotkin was previously at Faust Roy Mangold and Fuchs, a matrimonial firm.
 Prior to that, she was an associate at Lansner & Kubitschek, where she was part of the trial team representing the subclass A mothers in Nicholson v.
 Williams, a federal class action lawsuit initiated in 2000 on behalf of victims of domestic violence and their children, and the subsequent appeal, Nicholson v.
 Scoppetta.